whosonfirst/go-whosonfirst-findingaid/README.md

 ### HTTP

 Resolve findingaids using a HTTP(S) endpoint.
-For example, an instance of the [cmd/resolverd](https://github.com/whosonfirst/go-whosonfirst-findingaid/#resolverd) tool.
+For example, an instance of the [cmd/resolverd](https://github.com/whosonfirst/go-whosonfirst-findingaid/#resolverd) tool which is itself just a thin (HTTP) layer on top of another database-backed resolver.

 ### SQL